Gothicka-YW/YoWishlist-50/YoCatalog_HelpGuide.md

 	- Open template page: Opens https://yoworld.info/template in a new tab.
 - Tips:
 	- Keep the template page visible during export to ensure a full, clean capture.
 	- Pick card selector once if detection misses your grid.
+Previews/exports are anchored to the container you clicked, so the crop starts at the exact tile you picked.
 	- Use Scope for more reliable targeting when multiple sections exist.

-### Wish Lists
+### Lists
 - Saved entries: name/title + image URL, with date-stamped dropdown for quick reuse.
 - Load/Drop/Paste an image, Upload to host it, then copy URL or forum BBCode.
 - Include-title toggle: Prepends [b]Title[/b] on the BBCode link when enabled.